-Addiction is not a genetic defect or personality type.
-It’s not the result of the “irresistible” chemicals in drugs.
-Addiction – whether to alcohol, porn, screen time or crack – is the result of human disconnection.
+Addiction is not genetic, nor is it the result of the “irresistible” chemicals in drugs.
+Addiction – whether to alcohol, porn, screen time or heroin – is the result of human disconnection.

 In an ever-more socially disconnected world, addictions of all kinds are on the rise.
 While governments wage wars on drugs and parents nag kids for being glued to iPads all day, few people understand the root of the problem.